lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 Scheduler Night-time Operation
 ##############################

-.. _scheduler-night-time-operation-initial-optical-alignement:
+.. _scheduler-night-time-operation-initial-optical-alignment:

-Initial Optical Alignement
+Initial Optical Alignment
 ==========================

-When the Scheduler is initialized at the beginning of the night, the first thing it will perform is an optical alignement, by running a curvature wavefront sensing script.
+When the Scheduler is initialized at the beginning of the night, the first thing it will perform is an optical alignment.
+In the case of the Auxiliary Telescope, this means running the curvature wavefront sensing script.
-This is a special configuration done on the *scheduling algorithm* side alonside the survey operation.
+This is a special setup done on the *scheduling algorithm* side alonside the survey operation.

-Nevertheless, because at the beginning of the night the optics may be far from the optimum position, it is recommended that a initial alignement is done before starting the Scheduler.
+Nevertheless, because at the beginning of the night the optics may be far from the optimum position, it is recommended that a initial alignment is done before starting the Scheduler.

 The best way to accomplish this is to execute the same SAL Script used by the Scheduler on the ScriptQueue.
 For the AT, this is ``auxtel/latiss_cwfs_align.py``.
 This SAL Script accepts as inputs an az/el position on the sky and the magnitude limit for a source finding algorithm.
-It will then, query Simbad to find a suitable target around the specified position with the specified magnitude limit and perform wavefront sensing.
+It will then query Simbad to find a suitable target around the specified position with the specified magnitude limit and perform wavefront sensing.
 An example configuration is as follows:

 .. code-block:: text